hgb-bin-proteomics/MaXLinker_extensions/README.md

 ## MaXLinker to [IMP-X-FDR](https://github.com/fstanek/imp-x-fdr) converter

-The main purpose of this script is to convert MaXLinker output files to MS Annika format - which are usable with [IMP-X-FDR](https://github.com/fstanek/imp-x-fdr) tool.
+The main purpose of this script is to convert MaXLinker output files to MS Annika format - which are usable with the [IMP-X-FDR](https://github.com/fstanek/imp-x-fdr) tool.
 This way MaXLinker can be benchmarked on synthetic peptide libraries.

 ```
 DESCRIPTION: